 Chronic Obstructive Pulmonary Disease (COPD)

 The fine particles in wildfire smoke can get into your lungs.
 They will interfere with the way the air from the lung surfaces gets into your bloodstream.
-It is a condition which can affect your life adversely.
-People with pulmonary disease symptoms can become worse if exposed to smoke particles.
-There are different types of particles in smoke which can lead to different effects.
+It is a condition that can affect your life adversely.

 Switch on Air Purifiers